EconoDLT/MultiChainLending/README.md

 - 9 blockchains (three groups: Ethereum (L1), L2, AltL1).
 Protocol availability across blockchains is shown in `protocol_availability.png`.
 Data has a daily frequency and covers the period: 17 October 2022 to 01 January 2025.
 The start date is when the bridge volume data was available on DeFiLlama for the first time.

-### Raw Data

-Separate raw data files are uploaded to the `data/raw_data` folder.
-The source of each data file is written in the folder names.
-E.g.: `MultiChainLending/Data/RawData/Bridge_Volume_From_DeFiLlama/bridge_volumes_arbitrum_one.csv`

 ### Processed Data